stfc/PSyclone/examples/psyad/README.md

 ## Example 2

-An LFRic tangent-linear kernel example which shows how much of this code PSyAD can currently translate.
-The kernel computes the tangent-linear of the hydrostatic balance term.
-It was taken from the LFRic repository and has any unsupported code commented out.
+An LFRic example using the kernel that computes the tangent-linear of the hydrostatic balance term.
+It was taken from the LFRic repository.

 This example includes the generation of a test harness for the adjoint kernel.
 See the README for more details.